Marcus Semien: Toronto Blue Jays (2021)

-Texas Rangers (2022–present)
+Texas Rangers (2022–2025)

 Semien with the Texas Rangers in 2024.

 On December 1, 2021, Semien agreed to a seven-year, $175 million contract with the Texas Rangers.
 In 2022, he led the major leagues in plate appearances (724) for the second straight year and at-bats (657) and sacrifice flies (10; tied with Alex Bregman and Alec Bohm), and hit .248/.304/.429 with 26 home runs and 83 RBI.
 He reached on an error 12 times, tops in the majors.

 In 2023, Semien again led the league in plate appearances (753) after playing in all 162 games, while batting .276/.348/.478 with a league-leading 122 runs.
 In addition, he set the single–season (regular and postseason) in MLB history record for plate appearances, attaining 835 total plate appearances, which passed Lenny Dykstra's previous record of 833.
 Semien became the fifth player in MLB history with at least 100 RBI in the leadoff spot, and won a Silver Slugger award.
 He finished third in AL MVP Voting, behind Shohei Ohtani and his teammate Corey Seager.

 With the Rangers, Semien won the 2023 World Series as the team defeated the Arizona Diamondbacks in five games.
 In 2024 playing in all but three games, he batted .237/.308/.391 with 23 home runs and 74 RBI.
 In addition, he hit a single (his 1,500th career hit) playing against the Oakland A's in the last series of games played at Oakland Coliseum.

 Semien made 127 appearances for the Rangers during the 2025 season, slashing .230/.305/.364 with 15 home runs, 62 RBI, and 11 stolen bases.
 On August 23, 2025, Semien was placed on the injured list due to a left foot contusion.
 The next day, he was diagnosed with a fractured third metatarsal bone and Lisfranc sprain in his left foot, and was ruled out for the remainder of the season.

+New York Mets

+On November 24, 2025, the Rangers traded Semien to the New York Mets for Brandon Nimmo.
+Semien was placed on the injured list on June 25 due to a strain in his left hip.

 Personal life

 Semien's mother and father also attended the University of California, Berkeley, where his father, Damien, played football.
 His uncle, Daryl Semien, is the head baseball coach at Lowell High School in San Francisco.

-Semien and his wife have three sons and a daughter.
+Semien and his wife have five children.
 In the off-season, they live in Berkeley, California.